LIFESTYLE

 Literature and Chronicles: Historical texts and chronicles such as those by Froissart and Joinville provide contemporary accounts of knightly combat and training, helping us better understand both its practical application as well as the celebration of its martial prowess.
 These sources give us insight into these aspects of knightly life that we often take for granted today.

-4. Comparison to Other Martial Traditions
+4. Comparing Historical European Martial Arts to Other Traditions

-Eastern and Western Martial Arts: Eastern martial traditions like those practiced by Japan’s samurais share similarities with knightly practices by emphasizing honor, discipline and combat skill; however their weaponry and combat styles vary significantly, such as using different training techniques (the longsword requires different training than katana for example)
+Eastern and Western Martial Arts: Eastern martial traditions like those practiced by Japan’s samurais share similarities with knightly practices by emphasizing honor, discipline, and combat skill; however their weaponry and combat styles vary significantly, such as using different training techniques (the longsword requires different training than katana for example)

 Cross-Cultural Influences: Although evidence for cross-cultural influences during medieval periods is limited, interactions such as the Crusades may have resulted in some exchange of ideas and techniques; nonetheless, core martial traditions were generally maintained separately.
 Wrestling was particularly likely to spark this process.
 Techniques and weapons changed dramatically between cultures during this timeframe.